// guides + comparisons

 Claude Code vs Gemini CLI on Phone: 2026 Honest Pick

-Claude Code vs Gemini CLI on phone in 2026: free tier vs paid, the Antigravity CLI transition on June 18, mobile fit, and the honest pick.
+Claude Code vs Gemini CLI on phone in 2026: token economics after the Antigravity CLI transition ended Gemini's free tier, mobile fit, the honest pick.

 -